Looobay/CrabMC/README.md

 I didn't try for Linux so it should be the same steps than Win32 and Mac OS...
 Tell me if you try this!

+## Can I contribute to the project?
+Yes of course!
+You can contribute to the project if you think your code is useful, don't be shy.

+But remember that this project is really small, so its governance is BDFN (Benevolent Dictator For Now), which means that I (Looobay) have the last word on everything, but I'm a beginner in Rust so if you explain your code to me, I'll probably accept your contribution

 ## Licenses

 This project is under MIT license, you can read this in [LICENSE](LICENSE) file or at https://opensource.org/license/MIT.